 Classify two-dimensional figures based on the presence or absence of parallel or perpendicular lines, or the presence or absence of angles of a specified size.
 Recognize right triangles as a category, and identify right triangles.

 The following figures give the the types and hierarchy of quadrilaterals.
-(A trapezoid is defined to be a quadrilateral that has exactly 2 parallel sides.)
+(In this diagram, a trapezoid is defined to be a quadrilateral that has exactly 2 parallel sides.
+If a trapezoid is defined as a quadrilateral with at least 2 parallel sides then it will belong to the parallelogram category).
 Scroll down the page for more examples and solutions.

 Quadrilaterals - 5.G.3